ayurvedic treatment for arthritis

 Ayurvedic Treatments for Arthritis

-The main protocol for healing arthritis is to dislodge the ama from the joint, bring it back into the colon to be eliminated with various herbs, remedies, and cleansing treatments.
+The main protocol for healing arthritis is to dislodge the ama from the joint and bring it back into the colon to be eliminated with various herbs, remedies, and cleansing treatments.

-Ayurvedic expert Dr. Suhas Kshirsagar states that “Joint diseases are the most common Vata disorders.
-Elimination of Ama, physical movement, oil massage, stretching, oil enemas and Vata-pacifying herbs are the key principles for arthritis treatment.”
+Also, Ayurvedic expert Dr. Suhas Kshirsagar states that “Joint diseases are the most common Vata disorders.
+Elimination of Ama, physical movement, oil massage, stretching, oil enemas, and Vata-pacifying herbs are the key principles for arthritis treatment.”

-Here is a list of remedies used to treat arthritis:
+Here is a list of Ayurvedic remedies used to treat arthritis:

-Using vigorous long strokes on the larger areas of the body like the thighs and forearms, and circular movements on the joints, rub the oil into the tissues with the intention of dislodging Ama.
+- Using vigorous long strokes on the larger areas of the body (the thighs and forearms), and circular movements on the joints.
+Rub the oil into the tissues with the intention of dislodging Ama.

-With self-Abhy the strokes should feel firm, yet pleasant—never painful.
+- With self-Abhyanga the strokes should feel firm, yet pleasant—never painful.

 Castor oil is commonly used in Ayurveda as a go-to treatment for countless conditions including rheumatoid arthritis.
 The compounds in castor oil have a similar effect as steroids, preventing inflammation.
-Used to treat swelling, stiffness, and pain in the joints, this oil can be used externally and internally in small amounts (due to its laxative effect).
+This oil is used to treat swelling, stiffness, and pain in the joints.
+It can be used externally and internally in small amounts (due to its laxative effect).

 Tip: Always listen to your body.
 You should feel relief from this, not pain.
 If the pain increases with heat (it might be due to a pitta inflammation), try an ice pack.